-Are you the go-to guy when anyone you know has a complicated computer issue?
+Are you the go-to guy or gal when anyone you know has a complicated computer issue?
 You’re probably also the one who’s always eager to get your hands on the latest and greatest tech gadgets.
 Your passion for technology may have you thinking a job in this field would be right up your alley.
-If so, it’s time to explore your options!
+If so, it’s time to explore your options.

 What does a computer systems analyst do?

-It’s the million dollar question—what exactly is a computer systems analyst?
+It’s the million-dollar question—what is a computer systems analyst, exactly?
 In a nutshell, individuals in this profession are responsible for merging business and information technology (IT) initiatives.
 This means they must have a solid understanding of both.
 They use that knowledge to plan information systems solutions to help a business operate more efficiently and effectively.

 - Analyzing data processing problems to improve computer systems

 - Enhancing system compatibility to simplify the sharing of information

 - Calculating memory and speed requirements for a computer system

 - Consulting with business leaders to determine the role of the IT system